“Do not judge me by my success, judge me by how many times I fell down and got back up again.” Nelson Mandela

 Knowledge of your subpersonalities combined with a wider awareness of what you really want (remember when we spoke about your values?) can be hugely helpful in staying on track.
 Being aware of the roles that your subpersonalities play, and being able to manage or direct them (like the conductor directs the instruments in an orchestra) can help resolve challenging situations.

-On the program we also discussed a useful model for understanding our own natural preferences - the model distinguishes between the mystical and the pragmatic aspects of our life.
-The mystical side of us lets us dream, think big and have the vision, whereas the pragmatic part is about feasibility, meeting targets and being practical.
+On the program we also discussed a useful model for understanding our own natural preferences - the model distinguishes between the mystical and the pragmatic aspects of our inner life.
+The mystic within us can be seen as the sensitive dreamer that thinks big and holds the vision, whereas the pragmatic part is about feasibility, meeting targets and being practical.
 To reach our objectives we need both.
 Again, knowledge of natural tendencies can be hugely beneficial for staying on track.

 Connect to the programme